hengestone/chirp/doc/example.rst

    }

-The memory reserved for the message has to be retained till the message is sent or has failed, so we release the receive handler after message is successfully send. :c:func:`ch_chirp_release_message`
+The memory reserved for the message has to be retained till the message is sent or has failed, so we release the slot after message is successfully sent.
+:c:func:`ch_chirp_release_msg_slot`

 .. code-block:: cpp